allagaddanandini/M2_Embedded_Atmega328_Based_Plant_Irrigation_System/1_Requirements/readme.md

 -- Fully automated irrigation system which will turn ON and OFF a water pump as per the level of moisture in soil.

--- Highly sensitive, low cost and reliable circuit.
+--   Highly sensitive,low cost and reliable circuit.

 -- Can be handle heavy loads.

-# Weakness
+ Weakness

 -- This is applicable for only large frames.